awslabs/data-on-eks/ai-ml/emr-spark-rapids/README.md

-# Scaling EMR on EKS Spark Jobs with Karpenter Autoscaler
+# Scaling EMR with Nvidia Spark-RAPIDS Accelerator for Spark
 Checkout the [documentation website](https://awslabs.github.io/data-on-eks/docs/amazon-emr-on-eks/emr-eks-karpenter) to deploy this pattern and run sample tests.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->